yben1212/inet4031-testlab13/README.md

 ## Lab 13: Kubernetes and Desired State

 The application from Lab 12 has been migrated from Docker Compose to Kubernetes using k3s, a lightweight Kubernetes distribution.
-Instead of managing containers directly, the application is now declared as Kubernetes Deployments and Services, giving it self-healing capabilities and desired state management.
+Instead of managing containers directly, the application is now declared as Kubernetes Deployments and Services, giving it self healing capabilities and desired state management.

 ## Deploying to Kubernetes